Rochester subway: Future of the tunnel

+In 2009, The city released a proposal for the remaining section of the tunnel under Broad Street.
+The plan involved removing the street surface and refilling the canal bed with water.
+It was endorsed by the Canal Society of New York and remained under consideration through 2011, although it did not attract the necessary funds.

 In 2018, a plan dubbed ROC the Riverway was unveiled that proposes removing the Broad Street level of the aqueduct and partially re-flooding the former canal and subway bed on the aqueduct with water similar to what was done with the historic canals at Canalside in Buffalo, NY and incorporate walkways to connect the nearby Blue Cross Arena with the nearby convention center.
 The project moved to the planning and construction phase in 2022.
 Also in 2018, the city solicited bids to turn a remaining segment of tunnel between Main Street and Exchange Street into underground parking.
 There were no interested buyers.